 To the left are a few 4 x 6 magnet sheets I cut.
 They are double-sided with chipboard in the center.
 To the right are plain index guides.

 I used this label maker to print names for the index guides.
 I purchased this at Office Depot because my really older label maker (from high school) finally decided to rest.
+You can purchase the label maker here.
+I use this tape in the label maker.

 And here is an empty library drawer.
 I had to invest in a new one because as you can see my first one is at full capacity.
 I have plenty more dies to organize, including all of my Spellbinder dies.
 I can’t wait until this project is completed!